millosh/docker-tools/README.md

       commands should be invoked: --full-init, --init, --full-update, --update.

-      This options is doing the following: update_software (apt-get update, aptget-upgrade -y), create_docker_image (imports the content of particular chroot directory into docker image), push_to_cloud (pushing docker to docker repository).
+      This option is doing the following: update_software (apt-get update, aptget-upgrade -y), create_docker_image (imports the content of particular chroot directory into docker image), push_to_cloud (pushing docker to docker repository).